Nizhynska/rsschool-cv/cv.md

 ## About me

 Hello, I`m Polina, I started my course and would like to learn JavaScript and have a new slills.
 I graduated an University and have a diploma in Softwhare Engineering fiald.
-I like yoga, swimming etc.
+I like yoga, swimming etc. I have a C1 English level.

 ## Code example